-As stated in the Cambridge International College Governance Charter; the Board of Directors assumes the responsibility for ensuring that Cambridge International College (Vic) Pty Ltd, fulfils its responsibilities as detailed in its mission and goals, in addition to ensuring that the College continues to meet its legal and financial obligations and responsibilities.
+As stated in the Cambridge International College Governance Charter; the Board of Directors assumes the responsibility for ensuring that CIC Higher Education Pty Ltd, fulfils its responsibilities as detailed in its mission and goals, in addition to ensuring that the College continues to meet its legal and financial obligations and responsibilities.

 Emeritus Professor Alan Lindsay AM (Chair)